DataBiosphere/consent/migration/insitution/README.md

-# Uploading Institutions
+# Upload Institutions

 To run, add a file with a list of institutions to this directory.
-Run npm install, then run from the command line:
+Run `npm install`, then run from the command line:

 ```shell